pub trait FormatDriverInstance:

 Deallocate the range such that in deallocated blocks, the backing image’s data (if one

-exists) will show, i.e. FormatDriverInstance::get_mapping()
+exists) will show, i.e. FormatDriverInstance::get_mapping() should return an indirect

 mapping.
 When there is no backing image, those blocks should appear as zero.